aaronmboyd/qtum-staking-on-aws-ec2/README.md

 * Passphrase for file access to your SSH keyfile

 Losing your wallet.dat backups is OK, you can always repeat the `scp` commands on a new system to get another backup.
 Keep a few backups in different locations regardless.
 They are encrypted with your password so even if someone has access to the file it will be useless to them.

-Losing the SSH private keyfile is not desired but you can easily generate a new one and update your security group in AWS with a new public key.
-You might want to do this if you format your local machine or administer it from a different system.

 ## 10 Other references
 ___